William Goebel

-William Justus Goebel (January 4, 1856 – February 3, 1900) was an American Democratic politician who served as the 34th governor of Kentucky for four days, having been sworn in on his deathbed a day after being shot by an assassin.
+William Justus Goebel (January 4, 1856 – February 3, 1900) was an American Democratic politician who served as the 34th governor of Kentucky for four days, having been sworn in on his deathbed one day after being shot by an assassin.
 Goebel is the only sitting state governor in United States history to die by assassination.
 (Note: Edwin Stanton McCook was acting governor of the Dakota Territory when he was assassinated.
 Additionally, Charles Bent was assassinated as governor of the New Mexico Territory.
 However, these were not yet states.)

 Goebel was born to Wilhelm and Augusta Goebel, German immigrants from Hanover.
 He studied at the Hollingsworth Business College in the mid-1870s and became an apprentice at John W. Stevenson's law firm.
 While Goebel lacked the social qualities like public speaking that are common with politicians, various authors referred to him as an intellectual man.
 He served in the Kentucky Senate, campaigning for populist causes like railroad regulation, which won him many allies and supporters.

 In 1895, Goebel engaged in a duel with John Lawrence Sandford, a former Confederate general staff officer turned cashier.
 According to the witnesses, both men then drew their pistols, but no one was sure who fired first.
 Sandford was killed; Goebel pleaded self-defense and was acquitted.

-During the 1899 Kentucky gubernatorial election, Goebel divided his party with his political tactics to win the nomination for governorship at a time when Kentucky Republicans were gaining strength, having elected the party's first governor four years previously.
+During the 1899 gubernatoral election, Goebel divided his party with his political tactics to win the nomination for governorship at a time when Republicans in Kentucky were gaining strength, having elected the party's first governor four years previously.
 These dynamics led to a close contest between Goebel and William S. Taylor.
-In the politically chaotic climate that resulted, Goebel was declared as having won the election, but was assassinated and died after three days in office.
-Everyone charged in connection with the murder was either acquitted or eventually pardoned, and the identity of his assassin remains unknown.
+In the politically chaotic climate that resulted, Goebel was declared as having won the election but was assassinated and died after three days in office.
+Everyone charged in connection with Goebel's murder was either acquitted or eventually pardoned, and the identity of his assassin remains unknown.